 Istanbul was in the top 10 most visited cities in the world in 2018 and the surge in tourism means there is huge rental potential.
 Add in the fact that buyers with almost any budget will be able to find a suitable property in Turkey – suddenly, it makes sense to consider this increasingly popular hotspot.

-A combination of weak currencies, steady tourism and openness to foreign investment make for the most promising overseas real estate purchases, but remember that there is no magic formula to rely on.
+A combination of weak currencies, steady tourism and openness to foreign investment make for the most promising overseas real estate purchases in different countries, but remember that there is no magic formula to rely on.